<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2332164&amp;fmt=gif">

 In AI-supported, human-centered learning design, the designer trains the AI model on how to teach learners through cyclical feedback.
 As the participant learns from their mistakes and adjusts their responses accordingly, the AI model learns from the participant how to best relay new information for maximum understanding and retention.

-3 Benefits of Using AI Simulations for Corporate L&D
+3 Benefits of Skills Practice Learning Design for L&D

 Scenario-based learning simulations mimic real-life circumstances without the risk of making real-life mistakes.
 Plus, they make learning more immersive and thus more engaging by “crafting gamified journeys where learners solve puzzles and level up their skills,” according to our own Mike Vaughan, CEO of the Regis Company.
 Pairing this type of safe, receptive, and sometimes even fun environment with help from AI means participants can practice learning by doing through training initiatives that: